egel-lang/egel-lang.github.io/index.md

 is fixed and seems to run without problems but libraries are either undeveloped or subject to change.

-Egel's long term goal is mobile code, transparently shoot any combinator anywhere.
+Egel's long term goal is mobile (data-center) code, transparently shoot any combinator anywhere.

 ## Links